firoagni/ai-development-tutorials/ai_solution_building_guide.md

 ### Currently what you can do
 If you're going to use AI for analytics, consider these strategies:
 - **Connect LLMs to tools that can perform calculations**: Rather than relying on AI's built-in math abilities (which can falter), provide it access to external computational tools like SQL databases, Python libraries, or spreadsheet functions.
-Essentially, give AI a calculator that it must use.
+Essentially, **give AI a calculator that it must use**.
 - **Engineer your prompts for analytical rigor**: For any task involving numbers, calculations, or data manipulation, "explicitly" instruct the AI to follow a hierarchy:
   - First check if an available tool can answer the question
   - If not, then default to writing a Python script